xcelt/smart-home/README.md

 These keys were used together in the project, as it is standard practice to have async and sync encryption in IoT (Tang & Zhoi, 2011).

-SHA512 was chosen as a control encryption key because
+SHA512 was chosen as a control encryption (null hypothesis) key because
 * it is standardized by NIST (Dobraunig et al, 2015)
 * it is the "most widely used hash function" (Ambat et al, 2020), and is considered more secure than other hash functions